Uniform Convergence of Metrics on Alexandrov Surfaces with Bounded Integral Curvature: Convergence of distance functions with fixed conformal class

 \subsection{A three-circle type lemma along cylinders}

-In the development of the general theory of harmonic maps from a surface, Parker's bubble tree construction \cite{Parker} is an important contribution after Sacks and Uhlenbeck's seminal work \cite{SU1}; more information, especially on compactness while controlling topological data such as homotopy class, can be obtained from refined analysis on the ``neck'' region connecting the regular region and the bubble region, an integral version of the Hadamard three-circle theorem plays a key role there (cf. \cite{CT}, \cite{QT}).
-We now demonstrate that the same idea leads to geometric estimates in our setting here as the potential $u$ is related to harmonic functions.
+In the development of the general theory of harmonic maps from a surface, Parker's bubble tree construction \cite{Parker} is an important contribution after Sacks-Uhlenbeck's seminal work \cite{SU1}; more information, especially on compactness while controlling topological data such as homotopy class, can be obtained from refined analysis on the ``neck'' region connecting the regular region and the bubble region, an integral version of the Hadamard three-circle theorem plays a key role there (cf. \cite{CT}, \cite{QT}).
+Bubbling analysis of almost harmonic maps have developed by Ding-Tian \cite{DT}, Topping \cite{Topping} and others.
+We now demonstrate that the same idea leads to geometric estimates in our setting as the potential $u$ is related to harmonic functions.